 Any newspapers that the University holds in print or as an online resource will appear when using the iDiscover catalogue.
 Many print runs will most likely be held at the main University Library.
-The African Studies Library does not have any current subscriptions to newspapers, however we do hold short runs of the following in print:
+The African Studies Library do hold short runs of the following in print:

 Please ask us at the issue desk for further help with our newspaper collection, or fill in an online fetching form for any of the issues listed above.

 The Library has subscription access to CAMP.
 CAMP acquires and preserves materials in microform and digital formats including newspapers, with its focus on Sub-Saharan Africa.
 Through (CAMP) we can order newspapers on microfilm and some digital content.
 Search the CAMP catalogue here.

 Electronic Journals and Newspapers on Africa (Columbia University Library)

 Guide to African newspapers and newspapers on Africa (ILISS Africa)

 Inter Press Service (IPS) News Agency - news and views from the Global South

 The British Library holds an impressive collection of African newspapers, with the earliest dating back to the mid 19th century.

 The Cambridge eresources team has compiled a comprehensive LibGuide for international Newspapers which offers a list of online:

 The Library's holdings of audio and visual material can be found using the iDiscover catalogue, or by browsing the cases that are on display by the issue desk, or on the shelves: